re-ops/re-docs/architecture/README.md

 # Networking

-Re-mote and Re-gent are the main components that utilize the network due to their role, two network protocols are used:
+Re-mote and Re-gent use two network protocols:

 * SSH, the secure shell protocol, usually using port 22
 * ZeroMQ, a socket protocol on top of TCP that include PUB/SUB, Mesh and other patterns built in.

-The ZeroMQ server port is dynamically picked (from the 8080-9000 range) on Re-mote side and agents connect back to that port (the deploy workflow places that in so you don't need to track it).
+The ZeroMQ server port is dynamically picked (from the 8080-9000 range) on Re-mote side and agents connect back to that port (the deploy workflow sets it automatically on the agent).

-One has to make sure that the firewall port is open, still in most environments the port is mostly constant.
+Note: make sure that on the server firewall the incoming port is open.

 ## Security

-Re-mote makes use of SSH RSA keys and CurveMQ keys (for Re-gent), SSH is considered the secure base band on which both Re-gent and its CurveMQ keys are distributed.
+Re-mote makes use of SSH RSA keys and ZeroMQ CurveMQ keys (for Re-gent), SSH is considered the secure base band on which both Re-gent and its CurveMQ keys are distributed.

 ```clojure